Skip to content

 FCS 3215

-Beginnings: Development in Infancy and Early Childhood
+Beginnings: Development in Infancy and Childhood (3) BF

-Social Science and Medicine
+FCS 3380 Social Science and Medicine (3)

 FCS 5230

-Adolescence
+Adolescence (3)

-FCS 5380
+FCS 5250

-FCS 5390
+FCS 5282

-FCS 5430
+FCS 5305

 Allied Requirement (12 credits)

-The goal of this requirement is to foster a broader educational base for FCHD majors, consistent with the general aims of a liberal arts degree.
+The goal of this requirement is to foster a broader educational base for HDFS majors, consistent with the general aims of a liberal arts degree.
 Courses from 35 different departments can count towards this requirement.
 See catalog or Degree Audit for list.
 Class must be completed with a letter grade of C- or better to count.
 The allied requirement is waived with the completion of a second major or a minor from any department.

-Bachelor of Science in Family, Community, and Human Development
+Bachelor of Science in Human Development and Family Studies

 Bachelors only: